 First-year students may choose to live in a gender-neutral room.
 This option allows two students to share a double room regardless of students' sex or gender.
 Gender-neutral housing is not intended for romantic couples.
 Please review the gender-neutral housing policy and FAQs page for further information.

 Gettysburg College provides reasonable housing accommodations for students with disabilities.
 Housing accommodations are determined on a case-by-case basis according to documented need and prevailing standards for reasonable accommodations.
-Please review the information on how to apply for Special Needs Housing.
+Please review the information on how to apply for Disability Accommodations.

 Housing assignment confirmations will be sent to students via their Gettysburg College email during the first week in August.
 Housing assignments will be available to view in CNAV/MyHousing.